Loraselseya/Boto3/README.md

 6.Save the access id and secret key

-S3
+Cloudwatch

-1.Create S3 bucket using Boto3
+1.Create Alarm in cloudwatch using Boto3

-2.Listing all buckets

-3.Uploading files to S3 using Boto3

-4.Downloading file from S3 using Boto3

 VPC